Expunction of Criminal Records

 (c) at least three years have elapsed from the date of arrest if the arrest for which the expunction was sought was for an offense punishable as a felony or if there was a felony charge arising out of the same transaction for which the person was arrested”;

-In essence, this part of the statute allows the client to file for and receive an expunction order on the arrest without having to wait for the entire statute of limitations period when in most cases it appears formal charges are not going to be brought by the State.
-However, the State does not have to destroy their records so that they may continue to investigate or use if they later chose to prosecute.
-However, the record of your arrest is expunged from public view and removed from databases the public may have access to.
-You further would be able to legally deny the arrest.
-Once the Statue of Limitations period has run you should then able to file for a complete and full expunction.
+In essence, this part of the statute allows (in most cases) the client to file for and receive an expunction order on the arrest without having to wait for the entire statute of limitations period when it appears that formal charges are not going to be brought by the State.
+However, the State does not have to destroy their records; they may continue to investigate and/or use their records later if they choose to prosecute in the future.
+Under this statute, the record of your arrest is expunged from public view and removed from databases the public may have access to.
+Additionally, you would be able to legally deny the arrest.
+Once the Statue of Limitations period has run, you should then able to file for a complete and full expunction.

-Another specific area that the legislature has addressed allowing for expunctions without waiting the entire statute of limitations period is when a person completed a pretrial intervention program authorized under Section 76.011 of the Government Code.
+Another specific area that the legislature has addressed allowing for expunctions without waiting the entire Statute of Limitations period is when a person has completed a pretrial intervention program authorized under Section 76.011 of the Government Code.
 Pretrial intervention and diversion programs are sometimes used by the State and Defense to help rehabilitate a person without requiring the person to be on a legal probation.
 There are several different types of pretrial diversion programs that Tarrant County and surrounding counties use that would fall under the type of intervention program reference in Section 76.011 of the Government Code.
 Knowledge of these programs and options is a must for a good criminal defense attorney.
 They are sometimes the best option for a client mentally, physically, and legally.
-Furthermore, they often provide the quickest way to have a client in a position to have the case expunged
+Furthermore, they often provide the quickest way to have a client in a position to have the case expunged.